Iranians abroad to invest in Iran

 Is it specified in the Development Plan?

 The only thing specified in the Development Plan is the 8% economic growth rate which is our wish.
 We need plans for our wishes to come true.
 Therefore, the share of each segment needs to be specified and after that each of those branches in charge will set out to fund their segments (for example $25 B this year, $30 B next year and $40 B the year after that) with the purpose of contributing to Iran's GDP.
 Goals and strategies must be set first and after that plans for executing those strategies need to be determined.
 Government executives should define tools and the measures to be taken.
 You may need financial and consultation services, redesign in the structure of your organization and making layoff decisions.
 The key to success is a well-defined roadmap.
 That is why I say we are playing polo on the golf course!
 The rules of the game are not introduced by the government.
-In the past six years we asked the executive branches to step in but they resisted.
-It is not possible to evaluate the efforts of government organizations.
+In the past six years we asked the executive branches to step in but

 This year we set a target of $6.5 B foreign investment.
 In order to hit that, we restructured the organization as a result of which, experts assumed the role of top managers in decision making which is revolutionary.
 In the previous structure we used to ask particular organizations to attract say $1 B foreign investment and they got bonus; failure to do that indicated their inability.